Cloud-Dark/tahu-ocr.js/README.md

 npm install tahu-ocr.js axios sharp form-data
 ```

+**Node.js Version Requirement**: Tahu-OCR.js requires Node.js versions 17, 18, 19, or 20.
+Newer or older versions are not supported due to dependencies that are only compatible with this range.

 Set up your environment variables by copying `.env.example` to `.env` and adding your API keys.

 ## 📚 Documentation